Types of computer monitors | What is a monitor and its functions explainer

 Cathode Ray Tube (CRT) Monitors

-These monitors functions on CRT technology and was used in early computer monitors.
+These monitors function on CRT technology and were used in early computer monitors.

 It is basically a vacuum tube having one or more electron guns.

-The gun fires electron beams towards the phosphor-coated screen and generates light when electrons hit the screen.
+The gun fires electron beams toward the phosphor-coated screen and generates light when electrons hit the screen.

-These monitors were heavy and bulky and occupy a lot of space on the desk.
+These monitors were heavy and bulky and occupied a lot of space on the desk.
 It also consumes a lot of electricity.

 Liquid Crystal Display (LCD) Monitors

-The LCD monitors are also known as flat panel display.
+The LCD monitors are also known as flat panel displays.
 However, flat panel display is further divided into two categories i.e. volatile and static.

-A volatile display shows image only when it has power supply.
+A volatile display shows an image only when it has a power supply.

-They require refreshing electronically their pixels periodically so that they can retain their state.
+They require refreshing their pixels periodically so that they can retain their state.

-On the other hand, the static display retains image or text on their screen even the power supply is switched off.
+On the other hand, the static display retains images or text on the screen even when the power supply is switched off.

 LCD monitors consume very little electricity as compared to CRT monitors.
 Also, it occupies less space and is lighter in weight.

-It display clearer image and the amount of radiation is comparatively less than the CRT monitors.
+It displays a clearer image and the amount of radiation is comparatively less than the CRT monitors.

 LCD monitor uses a thin layer of liquid crystal to create an image.